Ginkgotoxin: Biosynthesis

 Ginkgotoxin is the 4'-O-methyl derivative of vitamin B6 (pyridoxine), but the presence of the vitamin is not required for the biosynthesis of ginkgotoxin.
 It indicates that the pyridoxine system can be synthesized de novo in the cells of Ginkgo biloba.
 The first step of the biosynthesis involves ribulose 5-phosphate and dihydroxyacetone phosphate.
 They react in the presence of a synthase complex consisting of Pdx1 and Pdx2, and form pyridoxal phosphate.
 The second step is hypothetical and consists of the removal of a hydride in the presence of a dehydrogenase to produce pyridoxine.
 The last step involves the O-methylation of pyridoxine to form 4'-O-methylpyridoxine (ginkgotoxin).

 Toxicity

 A few cases reported poisoning from commercially available products.
 The consumption of seeds represent a greater concern.
-Indeed, overconsumption of Ginkgo biloba seeds, especially by children, can result in loss of consciousness, convulsions and even death.
+Overconsumption of Ginkgo biloba seeds, especially by children, can result in loss of consciousness, convulsions, and death.

 Ginkgotoxin is structurally related to vitamin B6.
-It is suggested that ginkgotoxin interferes with the synthesis of the vitamin by decreasing the activity of pyridoxal kinase in mammals.
+It is suspected that ginkgotoxin interferes with the synthesis of the vitamin by decreasing the activity of pyridoxal kinase in mammals.
 This decrease leads to the decreased availability of glutamate decarboxylase.
-In turn, it causes an imbalance between excitation and inhibition of neurotransmitters.
-This results in epileptic seizures.
-The toxicity of ginkgotoxin can consequently be relieved by taking vitamin B6 supplements.
+In turn, it causes an imbalance between excitation and inhibition of neurotransmitters, resulting in epileptic seizures.
+The toxicity of ginkgotoxin consequently can be relieved by taking vitamin B6 supplements.